wdporter/i-am-that-vuepress/14-appearances-and-the-reality/readme.md

 **Q:**&ensp;This does not make the picture causeless.
 The film is there, and the actors with the technicians, the director, the producer, the various manufacturers.
 The world is governed by causality.
 Everything is inter-linked.

 **M:**&ensp;Of course, everything is inter-linked.
 And therefore everything has numberless causes.
 The entire universe contributes to the least thing.
 A thing is as it is, because the world is as it is.
 You see, you deal in gold ornaments and I — in gold.
 Between the different ornaments there is no causal relation.
 When you re-melt an ornament to make another, there is no causal relation between the two.
 The common factor is the gold.
 But you cannot say gold is the cause.
 It cannot be called a cause, for it causes nothing by itself.
 It is reflected in the mind as ‘I Am’, as the ornament’s particular name and shape.
 Yet all is only gold.
-In the same way reality makes everything possible and yet nothing that makes a thing what it is, its name and form, comes from reality.
+In the same way reälity makes everything possible and yet nothing that makes a thing what it is, its name and form, comes from reälity.

 But why worry so much about causation?
 What do causes matter, when things themselves are transient?
 Let come what comes and let go what goes — why catch hold of things and enquire about their causes?